 As pancake Tuesday or Strove Day fast approaches on the 5th of March, we thought we would share some of the best places in Belfast to enjoy delicious pancakes.
 That’s if you don’t fancy making your own, it’s always nice to go out and treat yourself.

 Don’t worry there are also plenty of places that do healthy pancakes that taste just as nice if you’re on a health kick.
 But first, let’s tell you a little bit more about the history surrounding Pancake day.

 The History of Pancake Day

-Pancake Day or Strove Day usually takes place roughly 47 days before Easter Sunday between 3rd of February and the 9th of March.
+Pancake Day or Shrove Tuesday usually takes place roughly 47 days before Easter Sunday between 3rd of February and the 9th of March.
 This Year it falls on the 5th of March 2019.

 The traditional feast day dates back to the Anglo – Saxon Era before the start of Lent on Ash Wednesday.
 The 40 days that compromise of Lent leading up to Easter has often been a traditional time of fasting.